m4xbrg/your-site/src/content/courses/math-stat-regression-modeling.md

 tags: []
 ---

-This course elaborates on simple and multiple linear regression by emphasizing modeling assumptions, interpretation of fitted models, and the storytelling value of regression diagnostics.
+This course expands on Simple and multiple linear regression, model assumptions, and interpreting fitted models.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.